logan-bobo/flask_app_container/README.md

    make run
    ```

-3. You will now be able to hit the aplication via a browser or just curl the page.
+3. You will now be able to hit the application via a browser or just curl the page.

    ```sh
    make test